fikki008/react-counter-app/README.md

-# React Profile Card
+# React Counter App

-A simple and responsive **Profile Card** built with **React.js** and **Vite**.
+A very simple **Counter App** built with **React.js**.
-This project was created to practice React fundamentals such as components, props, state, and basic styling with CSS Flexbox.
+This project was created as a beginner practice to understand React state, event handling, and component structure.

 ---

 ## 🚀 Features

-- Reusable React component
+- Increment counter
-- Follow / Unfollow button using state
+- Decrement counter
-- Dynamic data using props
+- Reset counter
-- Clean and responsive layout
+- Simple and clean UI
-- Simple and beginner-friendly code structure
+- Beginner-friendly code

 ---